dolittle/Runtime/Documentation/read/query.md

 The implementation of the query can be anything you want it to be.
 Use whatever underlying datastore and technique to get to the data.
 The only rule is that there must be a [query provider](../../Extending/Read/query_providers.md) for the return type.

-Bifrost has a very simple [repository for read models](read_model_repository.md) that can be used.
+Dolittle has a very simple [repository for read models](read_model_repository.md) that can be used.
 You don't have to use it, as you decide entirely what you use internally - the query sits there as a contract and can also then be changed to accommodate a change in storage strategy.

 ### Arguments